mcclaren00/ladder-toolbox/ansible/README.md

-# Ansible Branch
+# Ansible

 Credits to: Jeff Geerling

 <br>

-## Branch usage
+## Usage
-This branch is mainly used for system configurations across the cluster.
-Any changes with system configurations should happen within this branch to be used as a single source of truth for system configuration.
+This is mainly used for system configurations across the cluster.
+Any changes with system configurations across the cluster should happen through playbooks and uploaded into this directory.

 <br>